-- SOC 2® SOC for service organizations: Trust Services Criteria for Security, Availability, and Confidentiality.
-Building on nine years of experience with the SOC report on our classic platform, we engaged with our long-term partner, EY, to expand the SOC 2 coverage to the GoodData Cloud offering as well. - Compliance with the ISO 27001:2013 international standard for information security management systems and adherence to best practices documented in ISO 27002 - GDPR compliance - · California Consumer Privacy Act (CCPA) compliance - Registered participant in the EU-U.S (incl.
-The UK extension) and Swiss-U.S. Data Privacy Frameworks - HIPAA compliance
+- SOC 2 SOC for service organizations: Trust Services Criteria for Security, Availability, and Confidentiality.
+We have maintained the SOC 2 certification since 2013 with a semiannual audit by an independent reputable assessor (KPMG, EY, currently Schellman). - Compliance with the ISO 27001:2013 international standard for information security management systems, and adherence to best practices documented in ISO 27002. - Compliance with all relevant privacy regulations, including the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA). - Registered participant in the EU-U.S (incl.
+The UK extension) and Swiss-U.S. Data Privacy Frameworks. - HIPAA compliance.